WinVector/Examples/LogisticOmit/margin_recovery.md

 The complete detailed data is generated as follows.
 The `proportion` column is what proportion of a data set drawn from this specified distribution matches the row keys `x1`, `x2`, `y`, or is the joint probability of a given row type.

-It takes a bit of code to generate the detailed data distribution.
+We can derive all the detailed probabilities as follows.

 ``` r
 # assign an example outcome or dependent variable